Anatomical pathology technologist

 Qualifications

+You'll typically need five GCSEs or equivalent, including science (preferably biology), maths and English, to train to become an APT.
 Although you don't need a degree, you may find that a degree in anatomy or a related science will prove useful at later stages of your career.
-However, as a graduate you'll still have to apply for trainee-level posts.

-Training is carried out on the job, combining both theory and practical work, and you'll need to secure a trainee post at a hospital or a public mortuary.
-During your training, as a minimum, you'll work towards the RSPH Level 3 Diploma in Healthcare Science (Anatomical Pathology Technology), awarded by the Royal Society for Public Health (RSPH).
+- secure a trainee APT post at a hospital or public mortuary and work towards the RSPH Level 3 Diploma in Healthcare Science (Anatomical Pathology Technology), awarded by the Royal Society for Public Health (RSPH).
+This is the minimum qualification required to work as an APT.

 During training, you can apply for student membership of the Association of Anatomical Pathology Technology (AAPT).